 What can I do to make nocturnal leg cramps go away if they happen?

 Forcefully stretching the affected muscle is usually the most effective way to relieve the cramp (flex your foot upward).
-You might be able to relieve the cramp by walking around, jiggling your leg, or massaging the leg.
-Warm baths or showers may be helpful.
-Alternatively, applying ice has also shown some benefit.
-Keeping bed covers loose and not tucked in may also be helpful.
+You might be able to relieve the cramp by walking around or jiggling or massaging your leg.
+Warm baths or showers may be helpful, and applying ice also works for some people.
+Keeping bed covers loose and not tucked in may help in preventing cramps.

-Are there any medications that will treat nocturnal leg cramps?
+Are there medications that will treat nocturnal leg cramps?